 The Minack Theatre, carved into the rock face and with the mighty Atlantic as a backdrop is awe inspiring and the beautiful beaches and art galleries of St Ives should not be missed.
 However you plan to spend your days, The Loft will hold a place in your heart forever.

 Open plan living-room with kitchen and dining areas.
 Smart TV and log-effect electric fire.
 Electric hob, electric oven, microwave, fridge (with ice box) and dishwasher

-Bedroom with double bed (4'6'') and en suite shower cubicle
+Bedroom with king-size double bed (5') and en suite Cloakroom with WC and wash-basin

 - Regret no pets

 - Travel cot and high chair

 - Arrive/Depart Saturday